SteelCompendium/compendium/docs/Rules/Draw Steel Heroes - Unlinked.md

 | ----------- | -----------: |
 | **📏 Self** |  **🎯 Self** |

 **Effect:** Until the end of the encounter, the size of your Null Field ability increases by 1.
-While the area of that ability is enlarged this way, each enemy who has i\<vand enters the area for the first time in a combat round or starts their turn there is bleeding (save ends).
+While the area of that ability is enlarged this way, each enemy who has I < AVERAGE and enters the area for the first time in a combat round or starts their turn there is bleeding (save ends).
 Each ally who enters the area for the first time in a combat round or starts their turn there gains temporary Stamina equal to your Intuition score.

 **<span class="steel-compendium-ability">Stabilizing Field (7 Discipline)</span>**